ISISComputingGroup/ibex_developers_manual/Induction-furnace.md

 The device supports two serial protocols:
 - One via the Arduino USB port at 115200 baud.
 This gives extra debug information but as it is USB we can't use it with a moxa.
 - One via an additional external RS232 connection at 9600 baud.
 This is the connection which the IOC uses.

-Note that there are some differences in the protocols, so it is not possible to swap the IBEX driver onto the other connection without modifying the protocol file.
+Note: there are some differences in the protocols, so it is not possible to swap the IBEX driver onto the USB connection without modifying the protocol file.
 Notably, the USB connection will give unsolicited messages containing debug information.
-We should not need to use this in general to control the device.
+We should not need to use the USB connection to control the device.

+# Arduino code

+We have been given a (potentially out of date) version of the arduino code, which is on the share.
+This can be used as a reference point if needed, but we should not in general need to use it or modify it in any way.

 # Hardware notes